alexpyattaev/DECT-2020-NR-Simulation/README.md

 [DECT committee page](https://www.etsi.org/committee/1394-dect)

 ## Capabilities
-The complete physical layer of a DECT-2020 NR transmitter is implemented.
+The complete physical layer of a DECT NR + transmitter is implemented.
 This includes all bandwidths, MIMO modes, channel coding etc. Additionally, BERs and PERs can be simulated in different wireless channel models, in particular doubly-selective channels.
 For the receiver, STO and CFO synchronization as well as most MIMO modes have been implemented.

+## Limitations

+- The simulation does not model the actual contents of PCC or PDC sections of the packet, and as such is not a protocol level simulator.
+You should not rely on this tool to model packet headers and other such MAC-related issues.

 ## ToDo
-- [ ] incorporate latest changes from 2024-03
-- [ ] adapt synchronization parameters to new STF cover sequence
 - [ ] implement basic MIMO algorithms for N<sub>SS</sub> > 1
 - [ ] add phase error gradient correction due to SCO

 ## Main Scripts
-- **main_single_packet.m**: Simple example demonstrating how to use the simulation environment.
-Creates a DECT-2020 NR packet, sends it through a wireless channel and decodes it.
-- **main_BER_PER_over_MCS.m**: Parallel simulation of packet error rates over SNRs.
-- **main_BER_PER_over_MCS_convergence.m**: Same as **main_BER_PER_over_MCS.m**, but optimized for fast convergence at each SNR.
-- **main_BER_PER_over_MCS_convergence_full.m**: Same as **main_BER_PER_over_MCS_convergence.m**, but including resampling, an ADC model as well as synchronization of STO and CFO.
-- **main_BER_PER_over_MCS_plot_PCC.m**: Plot simulation results of above scripts for PCC.
-- **main_BER_PER_over_MCS_plot_PDC.m**: Plot simulation results of above scripts for PDC.
+- **main_standalone.m**: entry point to run simulations based off data in mat file with parameters.
+Useful for runs in SLURM etc.
+- **test_all.m**: script to run `main_standalone.m` with reasonable parameters if you want to test things out.

 ## Requirements
-The Matlab LTE Toolbox is required for channel coding, the Parallel Computing Toolbox for reducing simulation time and the Communications Toolbox for wireless channel simulation.
+The Matlab LTE Toolbox is required for channel coding and the Communications Toolbox for wireless channel simulation.

 ## Exemplary Results